1984hosting/1984-connector-for-dk-and-woocommerce/README.md

 ### Running process

 A running process (crontab) may be necessary for cleaning stale data, such as items still in a cart of a user that has left the website without completing the purchase.

-### "Product"
-A product is currently believed to be consist of the following properties.

-* Product number
-* Name
-* Description
-* Price
-* Inventory status